open-fantasy-league/fantasy-api-client/README.md

 Havent written server-side "get" funcs, can just subcribe to all comps/leagues/etc and it'll return you a full list of entities in db.
 Havent written server-side remove funcs yet, just dont fuckup lol.
+The dataclasses have some optional fields which seem weird to be optional, this is because when you insert/send them, you have to specify that field, but when you get a published message about that entity, the field is missing (Usually because it's an ID, where that ID has already been specified higher up the chain)

 TODO:
 - first get discord api keys/testing servers.